Petah69/Franky/Docs/Instructions/Installation.md

     - Here is a example file of how you can activate and use https you can either look at this file in the repo appsettings-example.json or this link https://www.keepcodeopen.com/example-file-appsettings-json/
     - Here is some more information you can read: https://docs.powershelluniversal.com/config/hosting
 7. Make sure that you have opend the right ports in Windows firewall for PowerShell Universal, it should be the same port that you did choose above.
-8. Copy all of the folders from this repo to C:\ProgramData\UniversalAutomation\Repository\ can downoad it from
+8. Copy all of the folders from this repo to C:\ProgramData\UniversalAutomation\Repository\ can download it from
     - https://github.com/KeepCodeOpen/Franky
     - https://www.keepcodeopen.com/download-franky/
 9. When that's done restart the PowerShell Universal service.